scipy-lectures/scientific-python-lectures/intro/index.md

-# Getting started with Python for science
+# Introduction to getting started

 This part of the _Scientific Python Lectures_ is a self-contained introduction to everything that is needed to use Python for science,